wp-plugins/double-opt-in-for-download/readme.txt

 == Changelog ==

+= 0.3 =

+04/07/2013

+Changed location of download directory to avoid deletion when upgrading.

 = 0.2 =

 04/07/2013

 1. Added the ability to add download subscribers to the wordpress users table.
 2. Added the ability to use custom text in the subscriber registration shortcode form.
    Example: [lab_subscriber_download_form download_id=1 text="Your Custom Text Here"]
+3. Added the ability to add custom text to subscriber registration widget form.
 3. Correct formatting error that caused the widget to not work.